se7endev39/donnieslist/README.md

 - run server api using `yarn start` or `yarn dev`
 5) Do the same on the `client` folder to start React application
 8) You can check the `live-code-server` for main.js and index.js files if they are missing in your repo

+## How to set up ssh with key access

+### User setup

+Note that these instructinons are for macOS/Linux users.
+There is a separate process for Windows, which I might describe later if needed.

+1) Open terminal and choose a directory where you will keep your private keys for the remote access.

+2) Run the following command:

+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f donnieslist`

+It will ask you for a password then create two files:

+- "donnieslist", a private key, that you shoudl keep secure
+- "donnieslist.pub", a public key

+You may choose to use a passphrase or just leave it without a password.
+Note however that in later case everyone who has access to the key will be able to login to the server.

+3) Send you public key, "donnieslist.pub" to Donny or a system administrator who will add the key to a list of trusted keys

+4) When the key is updated on the server you can login using the following command:

+`ssh -i <path to donnieslist generate above> <username>@45.55.254.21`

+In place of `username` you will need to use the name that will be created for you another user

+### Server setup

+1) Create a new user or select a user which already exists, e.g. - 'ubuntu'

+`sudo adduser <username>`

+You will be asked to provide a password.
+Even though he will be able to login with a key, he still need a password to do certain tasks, like perform `sudo` commands.

+Then there will be a bunch of other self-explanatory questions.

+2) Then pretend you are a new user:

+`sudo su <username>`

+3) Now you will act as a new user and can add his keys.

+- go to his home directory:

+`cd`

+- make sure .ssh folder exists:

+`mkdir .ssh`

+you may get an error message saying that the directory already exists

+- open or create the file:

+`vi .ssh/authorized_keys`

+- if the file contains no data then paste the content of the user public key, which you should have received

+- if you are adding keys to an existing account add the key as a new line in the end

+- save the file

+4) Make sure nobody except the current user has acceess to the key:

+`chmod 700 .ssh`

+`chmod 600 .ssh/authorized_keys`

+5) Type `exit` to return back to your account.
+That's it.
+Now the user should be able to login with his private key as described above.